WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-29-blazor-server-vs-blazor-webassembly.md

 categories: [ASP.NET, Frontend]
 tags: [Blazor Server, Blazor WebAssembly, 'C#', WASM, Blazor]
 ---
-Blazor Server was release with .net core 3.0 in September 2019 and Blazor WebAssembly (WASM) was released in May 2020.
+Blazor Server was release with .NET Core 3.0 in September 2019 and Blazor WebAssembly (WASM) was released in May 2020.
 Today, I will talk about the differences, when to use what version, and everything else you need to know about Blazor Server vs. Blazor WebAssembly.

 ## Blazor Server vs. Blazor WebAssembly Features